 - 1 tablespoon safflower or corn oil

-Combine the tomatillos, garlic, and the serrrano or jalapeno pepper in a medium pot and cover with water.
-Place over high heat until it comes to a boil.
-Reduce the heat to medium and cook for about 10 minutes, or until tomatillos change in color from bright to pale green, are cooked through and are soft but are not coming apart.
+Combine the tomatillos, garlic and half the serrrano or jalapeno pepper in a medium pot; cover with water by an inch or two.
+Bring to a boil over high heat, then reduce the heat to medium and cook for about 10 minutes, or until the tomatillos change in color from bright to pale green, are cooked through and are soft but are not coming apart.

 Heat the oil in a medium pot over medium heat.
-Once it is hot but not smoking, add the sauce and bring it to a boil.
-Reduce the heat to medium; cook for 5 to 7 minutes, until it thickens a bit and deepens its flavor and color.
-Turn off the heat.
+Once the oil shimmers, stir in the puree.
+Once it starts to bubble, reduce the heat to medium-low; cook for 5 to 7 minutes, to form a slightly thickened salsa that is bit darker in color.

 Transfer to a container to cool completely.
-Refrigerate up to several weeks.
+The salsa's ready to serve, or it can be refrigerated in an airtight container for up to several weeks.

-From Patricia Jinich, cooking teacher and chef at the Mexican Cultural Institute in Washington.
+From Pati Jinich, cooking show host and culinary instructor-chef at the Mexican Cultural Institute in Washington.